Shing Mun Reservoir: Human life in Shing Mun Reservoir

+Construction

 The Shing Mun Reservoir was built as part of the Shing Mun Water Supply Scheme formulated in 1923 to meet the increasing demand for fresh water due to the urbanisation of Kowloon.
 To a design by London dam engineers Messrs Binnie, Deacon & Gourley, construction began in 1933 of a dam 122 metres wide and 35 metres high which, upon completion, had a capacity of 4 billion litres.
 By the conclusion of Phase Three of the scheme in 1937, the dam had been extended to 85 metres in height and 13.6 billion litres capacity.
 The name Jubilee Reservoir (銀禧水塘) was designated to celebrate the Silver Jubilee (1935) of King George V of the United Kingdom, though the name has fallen into disuse.

+Effect on locals

 The local inhabitants were resettled in other parts of the New Territories, including Shing Mun San Tsuen, Wo Hop Shek, Pan Chung and Kam Tsin Wai.
 Some of the old villages are now submerged.
 The remains of other villages and houses can be seen in the woods on the side of the reservoir.
 The remains of Gin Drinkers Line on the nearby hills show the defences of British forces against the Japanese invasion during World War II.